 Head out to Hickory Regional Airport and enjoy a look at aviation history in Hickory!
 The Hickory Aviation Museum (closed Mondays) holds artifacts and exhibits from World War II up to the present day and provides excellent background info on aerospace.

-Free to visit, this is considered one of the best things to do in Hickory!
+Free to visit, this is considered one of the most fun things to do in Hickory, NC!

 Read More: National Parks Sites in North Carolina

 Take a tour inside the Hickory History Center, a stunning historic Victorian home often dubbed the “Harper House.”
 The local history museum preserves the history of the Harper Family that once lived inside these walls.

 Guided tours of the Harper House are $10 per adult, $8 for kids aged 6 to 17, and free for children aged five and under.

 More Things to Do in Hickory (Downtown and Nearby)